JohnLeber/HGT-Relief-Map/README.md

 **Using the application**

 1) Select an HGT file and press the "Create Relief Bitmap" button.
 A Bitmap image will be saved to a file with the same name as the HGT file and in the same directory.
-2) Optionally, an additional JPEG can be saved if the "Create additional JPEG' option is selected.
+2) Optionally, an additional JPEG can be saved if the "Create additional JPEG" option is selected.
 3) Normal maps can also be created by pressing the "Create Normal Map" button.
 (I added this feature to help debug my HGT-CUDA [project](https://github.com/nodecomplete/HGT-To-Normal)).
 4) To automatically create a Relief/Normal map for each file in the specified directory, select the scan folder option.
 This saves having to select each file in the directory one at a time. the builtin editor.